Top 35 Maui Activities & Attractions

 13. Waiʻanapanapa State Park – Black Sand Beach

 Waiʻanapanapa State Park is the most popular stop on the road to Hana.
 The most alluring feature of the 122-acre park is the glistening black sand beach, dubbed Paʻiola Beach, which attracts scores of visitors annually.
 The remaining areas of the park house hiking and walking trails along the rugged lava coastline, legendary freshwater caves, ancient burial grounds, temples, pictographs, a camping area, and much more.
 Reservations to enter are now required for out-of-state visitors.
+Stay overnight down the road at Hana Kai in a studio, 1-bedroom, or 2-bathroom with a fully-equipped kitchen, private lanai, and beachside BBQ.

 14. Paia Town